A couple of things before I get to these mind-blowingly awesome frosted orange rolls.

 - Meanwhile, in a medium bowl, cream butter for icing.
 Add orange zest, juice and powdered sugar and beat until well incorporated.

 - After second rise, dump dough on a well-floured surface and divide in half.
-With a floured rolling pin, roll each half into a large rectangle, about 18 inches long.
+With a floured rolling pin, roll each half into a large rectangle, about 15 inches long.
 Spread each rectangle with 1/3 of the icing.
 Roll up into a log from the long side.
-Cut each roll into 9 sections (about 2 inches each).
-Place cut rolls into a greased 9x13-inch pan*.
-Let rise until doubled.
+Cut each roll into 6 equal pieces.
+Place cut rolls into a greased 9×13-inch pan.
+Let rise until doubled, about 30-45 minutes (see notes for overnight directions).

-- After the final rise, bake rolls for 20-25 minutes or until golden brown.
+- After the final rise, bake rolls for 25-35 minutes or until golden brown.
 Allow to cool slightly before frosting with the remaining icing.
-If freezing, allow to cool completely before cutting apart and placing in zip-top bags - you can fit about 9 rolls in a gallon-sized zip-top bag.
+If freezing, allow to cool completely before cutting apart and placing in zip-top bags.

 Notes